 Hypnotherapy or therapy in hypnosis is different for everyone so it’s impossible to describe exactly what the process will be like for you.
 Often though, the experience is very relaxing and pleasant – think about how you feel just before you fall off to sleep or as you are starting to wake up and you get some idea.
 We don’t have to be sitting all comfy and safe in a chair either to be in a trance!
 I am sure you’ve had one of those days when you have driven your car and cannot remember the route you have taken – this is because you have been in a driving trance and most likely day dreaming for the entire journey.

 Contrary to popular belief, whilst in hypnosis you are always in complete control, you may be very much aware of what’s happening and your mind will always protect you from doing anything which violates your personal values.

 When I am working with you I may not always use hypnotherapy but only do so when I feel it is in your best interest.
-When working over the phone or on Skype I will be more likely to use other techniques.
+When working over the phone or Zoom I will be more likely to use other techniques.
 I will never use hypnotherapy if you do not wish me to.